Auth

 A user must be signed in before they can register a passkey.
 Typically, you call this from a security settings page, or directly after sign-up.

 auth.registerPasskey() runs the full WebAuthn ceremony.
-It fetches a challenge, invokes the browser API, and verifies the response with Supabase Auth.
+It fetches a challenge, invokes the platform passkey API, and verifies the response with Supabase Auth.

 1